EthanC2/vallinks/readme.md

 \<status\> \<url\>

 # Known Bugs
-- Advertisments always yield 'HTTP Error 405: Method Not Allowed'
 - Hyperlinks that do not use the HTTP(S) protocol are considered relative links (src/link_parser::is_relative_link()).
+- Subdomains (e.g. 'https://sports.yahoo.com') always yield HTTP status 404